Mental health in the United Kingdom: England

 The numbers of patients attending accident and emergency departments due to psychiatric problems rose by 50% between 2011 and 2016 and reached 165,000 in that year, amounting to as many as 10% of A&E visits in some trusts.
 There were calls in 2017 for increased provision of in patient psychiatric services and community psychiatric services.
 A&E is stressful and far from ideal for people in a mental health crisis but many patients in mental distress, some suicidal have nowhere else to go.
+In some areas of England, people experiencing a mental health crisis may now receive short-term care at a psychiatric decision unit as an alternative to an extended wait at an emergency department or being admitted to a psychiatric hospital.
+The new units assess the severity of the crisis and may offer therapy; they signpost and refer people to other services.
+However, as of 2019, units are rare, they often do not reduce emergency department visits or psychiatric admissions and generally cost more to run than the savings they generate in the short term.

 Some mental health services have increased but many have been cut.
 40% of mental health trusts have seen their budget reduced.
 Marjorie Wallace of mental health charity Sane, said "cuts to services across the country continue and people seeking help are still being failed".

 In December 2019 the Voluntary Organisations Disability Group reported that 2,250 people with special needs were detained in long-stay NHS accommodation.
 463 had been there for more than five years and 355 for more than 10 years.
 Effective provision of care in the community appeared a remote prospect for these patients.

 The number of NHS mental health hospital beds fell by 25% between 2011 and 2021.
 There were 23,447 consultant-led mental health beds in 2011 and 17,610 in 2021.